Stem Cell Donation and the LGBTQIA+ Community

 They do not.

-The government does exclude some in the LGBTQ+ community from donating blood at Lifeblood.
+The government does exclude some in the LGBTQIA+ community from donating blood at Lifeblood.
 Some of the rules have recently been changed so gay and bisexual men are now eligible to donate plasma, which is a positive step forward.

 But you don’t need to donate blood or plasma to join the stem cell registry.
 You can sign up online and a cheek swab kit will be sent to your door.